vipinsun/TokenTaxonomyFramework-pub/artifacts/base/singleton/latest/singleton.md

-# non-fungible a TTF Base
+# singleton a TTF Base